ishaansingh05/SmartScan-ai/README.md

 This project is released under the **MIT License**.

-You are free to use, modify, and distribute the software in accordance with the license terms.
+You are free to use, modify, and distribute this software under the terms of the license.

 ---

 # ⚠️ Medical Disclaimer

-SmartScan is intended **solely for educational, research, and demonstration purposes**.
+**SmartScan is intended exclusively for educational and research purposes.**

-It is **not a certified medical device** and should **not be used for clinical diagnosis or treatment decisions**.
+The predictions generated by **`best_brain_tumor_model.keras`** should **not** be considered a substitute for professional medical diagnosis, clinical evaluation, or treatment planning.

-Any medical concerns should always be evaluated by qualified healthcare professionals.
+Always consult qualified healthcare professionals for medical decisions.

 ---

-# 👨‍💻 About the Project
+# 👨‍💻 Project Highlights

-SmartScan was developed to explore the intersection of **Deep Learning**, **Transfer Learning**, and **Explainable AI** within the field of medical image analysis.

-By combining efficient CNN architectures with transparent visualization techniques, the project demonstrates how modern AI systems can move beyond prediction accuracy to provide meaningful and interpretable insights.

-The objective is not only to classify MRI scans but also to make those predictions understandable and trustworthy.
+SmartScan showcases the complete lifecycle of an AI-powered medical imaging system:

+- ✅ Dataset preprocessing and normalization
+- ✅ Data augmentation for improved generalization
+- ✅ Transfer Learning using a frozen MobileNetV2 backbone
+- ✅ Custom neural network design
+- ✅ Training and deployment of **`best_brain_tumor_model.keras`**
+- ✅ Explainable AI through GradCAM
+- ✅ Interactive visualization with adjustable heatmap intensity
+- ✅ Real-time deployment using Hugging Face Spaces

+The project demonstrates how modern deep learning techniques can be combined with transparency and usability to create responsible AI systems for medical imaging.

 ---

 <div align="center">

-# ⭐ Star this repository if you found it useful!
+# ⭐ Star this Repository

-### If SmartScan helped you learn something new or inspired your own projects, consider giving it a ⭐ on GitHub.
+If you found SmartScan useful or inspiring, consider giving it a ⭐ on GitHub.

+It helps support the project and encourages continued development.

 ---

-### 🧠 *Making Medical AI More Transparent with Transfer Learning & Explainable AI.*
+## 🧠 *SmartScan — AI-Driven Brain Tumor Detection*

+### **Powered by `best_brain_tumor_model.keras`**

+*A custom Transfer Learning model built on a frozen MobileNetV2 backbone with a task-specific classification head and enhanced with Explainable AI through GradCAM.*

-**Built with ❤️ using Python, TensorFlow, MobileNetV2, and GradCAM**
+**Built with ❤️ using Python, TensorFlow, Streamlit, and Explainable AI.**

 </div>